KDP-008/book-sharing-app/README.md

 # book-sharing-app

+- Run `mvn clean install` from [book-sharing-app-svc](book-sharing-app-svc) module
+- It will create the packaged jar in the target folder that needs to be deployed to EC2

 ### Steps to create an EC2 instance & deploy the spring boot jar in AWS:

 - Install terraform on your local machine